YufeiOu/TwitterStream/README.md

 "link_credential1" - "link_credential5"

-to correct key of yourself or contact YufeiOu.
+to correct keys of yourself or contact YufeiOu.

+Run command:

-Run command: python manage.py runserver
+  python manage.py runserver

-If it is in AWS, then: python manage.py runserver 0.0.0.0:8000
+If it is in AWS, then:

+  python manage.py runserver 0.0.0.0:8000

 Introduction to this project: